 - Practice social distancing.

-- Wash hands before and after camp activities that involve sharing supplies.
+- Wash hands before and after meals as well as camp activities that involve sharing supplies.

 -Hand sanitizer will be provided when a hand washing station is unavailable.

-- Not share personal items including water bottles and snacks.
+- Not sharing personal items such as water bottles and snacks.

 What is a health check?